uno111551/UnoManagement/README.md

-<h1 align= center><b>⭐️ LOGI GROUP MANAGEMENT BOT ⭐️</b></h1>
+<h1 align= center><b>⭐️ Von Security Management Group ⭐️</b></h1>
-<h3 align = center> LOGI is a Telegram group managment bot made using Telethon and Pyrogram which makes it modern and faster than most of the exisitng Telegram Chat Managers.</h3>
+<h3 align = center> Ashanti is a Telegram group managment bot made using Telethon and Pyrogram which makes it modern and faster than most of the exisitng Telegram Chat Managers.</h3>

 <p align="center"><img src="https://telegra.ph/file/72a465f627ad302d4a9bd.jpg"></p>